dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 +------------------------+------------------------------------------+-----------------------------------------------+

 \* There are tools that make up Galaxy workflows from the Galaxy toolbox or ToolShed.
-Dockstore does not support registration of these yet.
+Dockstore does not support registration of these tools.

 Register Your Workflow in Dockstore
 -----------------------------------